JustinVanderschaaf/weekend-sql-to-do-list/README.md

 feature-styling-bootstrap

-[]Add Bootstrap to the front end and style it up!
+[√]Add Bootstrap to the front end and style it up!

 [√]Buttons -- make the creation buttons and completion buttons green and the delete red.